 There is a simple formula for success when it comes to float fishing, and if you mess up even part of it, you will struggle to catch fish.

-I have said this many times, a well-presented bait dramatically improves the possibility of a hookup, but the same goes for each part of the formula.
+A well-presented bait dramatically improves the possibility of a hookup, but the same goes for each part of the formula.
 If other parts of the formula are wrong, even an excellent presentation can be ineffective.

 If your presentation is perfect, which many claim is the key to catching fish, but you use a hook that is too big for the bait and the trout see it, you will struggle.